futurice/whereareyou/README.md

 # whereareyou
+Inspired by [whereami](https://github.com/kootenpv/whereami).
 Passive indoor localization using the Wifi signal strength of a users devices.
-A set of slaves (like Raspberry Pis) are distributed at the location and send the signal strengths of detected devices to a master server.
+A set of slaves (like Raspberry Pis) is distributed at the location and send the signal strengths of detected devices to a master server.
 Based on a pretrained model the master predicts where the devices currently are located.

 ## Setup
 ### Slaves